 When Public Notice is treated as entitlement they do not serve their purpose.
 It negates their purpose.

-Cook County Suburban Publishers and Accredited Chicago Newspapers, entities one in the same, carry out the important and legal responsibility of placing notices in accredited daily and weekly newspapers.
+Cook County Suburban Publishers and Accredited Chicago Newspapers, separate but affiliated by physical location, carry out the important and legal responsibility of placing notices in accredited daily and weekly newspapers.
 The group is a registered as a Cook County vendor under status “Minority Women Business Enterprise”, according the official county website.
 The West Suburban Journal has been an associate of the group for about 11 years.
-It took two years following our accreditation to break down its door, with the help of then President John Stroger, to begin to receive notices.
+It took two years following our accreditation to break down its door, with the help of then President John Stroger, to begin placing notices.